-Explores the theories, practices, tactics and strategies involved in coaching softball.
+This course covers and explores the theories, practices, tactics and strategies involved in coaching softball.
 Emphasis will be placed upon the objectives, rules, regulations, and policies of competitive athletics, as well as on individual skills, team tactics, organization and management practices.

-2571 Dance III.
+2572 Dance III.

-2581 Dance IV.
+2582 Dance IV.

-A continuation of dance techniques to include instruction in various styles of dance.
-Instruction may include classical dance, ballet, jazz, folk dance, contemporary and; or dance line.
+This course is a continuation of dance techniques and covers instruction in various styles of dance.
+Instruction may include classical dance, ballet, jazz, folk dance, contemporary and/or dance line.

-2711 Athletic Training Terminology.
+2712 Athletic Training Terminology.
 (1)

-Course to develop students' knowledge of musculoskeletal and orthopedic terminology related to athletic training and other related health professions.
+This course develops students' knowledge of musculoskeletal and orthopedic terminology related to athletic training and other related health professions.